What Were the Effects of Colonialism?

 Civilizing Mission

-• European powers, considering themselves “civilized”, attempted to bring the colonies under their own culture, language, and system of governance.
+- European powers, considering themselves “civilised”, attempted to bring the colonies under their control, Culture, language, and system of governance.

 Propaganda of Racial Superiority